AutoNation profit almost triples as chip shortage boosts vehicle prices

+Autos & TransportationAutoNation profit almost triples as chip shortage boosts vehicle prices

-(Reuters) - AutoNation Inc on Tuesday reported quarterly adjusted profit that almost tripled from last year as the U.S. auto retailer benefited from higher earnings per vehicle, amid a global chip shortage that has forced automakers to cut production and raise prices.
+AutoNation Inc (AN.N) on Tuesday reported quarterly adjusted profit that almost tripled from last year as the U.S. auto retailer benefited from higher earnings per vehicle, amid a global chip shortage that has forced automakers to cut production and raise prices.

 Low interest rates and consumers' preference for private vehicles over public transportation has helped demand at U.S. auto dealers during the COVID-19 pandemic, while a semiconductor chip shortage has created a supply crunch.